☠️ Drink or Die ☠️

 Final Δ = |0 − 8| = 8 → Penalty = 8 × 3 = 24

 Already balanced, Nature was completely unnecessary.
-Raw goes negative AND excess Nature creates massive phantom imbalance.
+Excess Nature creates a massive phantom imbalance of 8, costing 24 penalty points against only 2 raw!

 7. Strategy Tips